The City (1998 film): Release

+Home media

 A DVD of the film was released by New Yorker Video on June 7, 2005.
 The DVD includes the featurette: The Making of a Community Film.

 In a DVD review of the DVD, technology critic Gary W. Tooze, wrote, "New Yorker have drastically improved their DVD packages in the past few months with strong extra feature additions, but their image quality appears to have plateau'd.
 This is non-anamorphic and exhibits minor coming in spots (non-progressive) but much of the inferiority of the image is a function of the independent manner in which it was produced...The featurette addition is a super extra and helps further appreciation of this fine film.
 Even with the weak image we strongly recommend!"

 Reception

 Critical response

 The film critic for The New York Times, Stephen Holden, lauded then film when it was released, and wrote,"The City doesn't go out of its way to pull your heartstrings, but its understatement makes it all the more devastating.
 The anxious, careworn faces of downtrodden people who have no choice but to continue as best they can convey their plight more powerfully than any words.
 New Yorkers will recognize these faces.
 There are tens of thousands of them.
 They're only too glad to do our dirty work."

 Film critic Roger Ebert also liked the film and its message and wrote," [The City is] a direct, spare, touching film developed by Riker during six years of acting workshops with immigrants in New York City...Finally [the film] is making its way around the country, at venues like the Film Center at the School of the Art Institute of Chicago.
 It is a film that would have great power for Spanish-speaking working people, who of course are unlikely to find it at the Film Center.
 Eventually on television, it may find a broader audience.
 It gives faces to the faceless and is not easily forgotten.

 Edward Guthmann, the San Francisco Chronicle staff critic, wrote of the film, "[The City] is Riker's first film and a lovely realization of his humanist dream.
 Honest and unvarnished, it succeeds in drawing us inside a world—the Latin American immigrant culture of New York—that we typically see only from its periphery."
 Yet, Guthman thought the film was uneven and he added, "Seamstress" is the strongest vignette in The City, and unfortunately the rest of the film doesn't match its impact.
 The first piece, "Bricks," is slow in starting, and the second, "Home," is emotionally flat and can't mask the amateurishness of the leads.
 The City has its awkward and rough edges, but there's a purity here, a goodness of intention and a commitment to justice.